 Almost all home broadband offers now include a router as part of the deal, very often for free, so there’s no need to purchase anything before signing up for a new package.

 These are different words for the same thing, there is no practical difference between a hub and router.
 Many other providers continue to use router to describe their home broadband and networking equipment, including TalkTalk, Plusnet, Fuel, DST and EE.

 You may also see them referred to as wireless routers and, less commonly, residential gateways.
-Again there is no difference between these; all routers will offer wireless networking, and 'residential gateway' is an older term which was used when home routers had a far more limited feature set to distinguish them from corporate networking gear.
+Again there is no difference between these; all routers will offer wireless networking, and 'residential gateway' is an older term which was used when home routers had a far more limited feature set, to distinguish them from high end networking gear.

 How does a router or hub work?

-To access the internet your broadband router has a modem which connects to the phone or cable line and provides internet service.
+To access the internet broadband routers have a modem which connects to the phone or cable line and provides internet service.
 It also has the functionality of a network device, and typically offers four wired Local Area Network (LAN) ports along with wireless access, plus firewall for security.
 By default anything connected to either LAN or Wi-Fi will gain access to the wider internet.

-In some instances the modem and router may be separate hardware.
-This is less common in the UK, but still a familiar setup for fibre optic broadband and older Virgin setups.
-It is possible to have a separate DSL modem and router but unless there are very specific reasons for this an all-in-one broadband router is usually the best solution.
+The modem and router can also be separate devices.
+This is less common in the UK, but not an unfamiliar setup for fibre optic broadband and older Virgin setups.
+It is possible to have a separate DSL modem and router, though unless there are very specific reasons for this an all-in-one broadband router is the best solution for most people.

 How do I setup and manage my home broadband router?

-All routers offer some level of control which allows you to change settings such as the Wi-Fi password and channel, configure security options, or delve into more advanced networking.
+All routers offer some level of control which allows you to change settings such as the Wi-Fi password, configure security options, or delve into more advanced networking.